Wilhelm Fabry

+Fabry was born in Hilden.
+In 1579, he became Badergeselle ('surgeon's mate') in Düsseldorf of the extraordinary court surgeon Cosmas Slot.

-Fabry developed a device for operating eye tumours.
-His wife, Marie Colinet (or Fabry), was a Swiss midwife-surgeon who improved the techniques of cesarean section delivery.
+He developed a device for operating eye tumours.
+On 25 July 1587, he married Marie Colinet (or Fabry), daughter of Eustache Colinet, a Genevese printer.
+She was a Swiss midwife–surgeon who improved the techniques of cesarean section delivery.
 She helped her husband in his surgical practice and was the first (in 1624) to use a magnet to extract metal from a patient's eye (a technique still in use today).
 Fabry wrote a detailed description of the procedure in his Centuriae and, although he explicitly mentioned his wife as having invented it, was given credit for the discovery.